-Seattle protesters gather downtown after Supreme Court reverses Roe v.
+Thousands of Seattle protesters gather downtown after Supreme Court reverses Roe v.
 Wade

 Some issued statements of support, but there was no immediate celebration of the long-sought conservative win, which gives individual states the ability to set its own abortion laws.

-One protesters at the federal building, Brittney Mark, 36, of Des Moines, brought her 3-year-old daughter and said they had come to fight for women and girl’s rights.
+At the Westlake rally, one protester at the federal building, Brittney Mark, 36, of Des Moines, brought her 3-year-old daughter and said they had come to fight for women’s and girls’ rights.
 She called the ruling “ridiculous.”
 Another, Meredith Hogan, 44, said she was filled with rage over the decision.

-Marisa, 31, who declined to give her last name.
-She said her mother had an abortion in 1990 after suffering an incomplete miscarriage.
+Marisa, 31, who declined to give her last name, said her mother had an abortion in 1990 after suffering an incomplete miscarriage.
 She was born the following year.

 Marisa said she was sexually assaulted when she was 14 and that her older brother took her to a Planned Parenthood clinic in Tacoma for the procedure.
 She said she was suicidal at the time and that the abortion was necessary for her mental health.